Azure/kubernetes-hackfest/labs/paas/otomi/README.md

 # Otomi: Self-hosted PaaS for AKS

 [Otomi](https://otomi.io/) is an open source self-hosted PaaS for Kubernetes and connects many of the technologies found in the CNCF landscape in a single installable package to provide direct value to developers.
+Otomi:

-All used technologies are fully integrated and pre-configured.
-Combined with a configuration as code and a GitOps way of working (where disired state is reflected as code and automatically synchronised to the cluster), multi-tenancy and developer self-service, Otomi brings a full PaaS (like Heroku) to your own Kubernetes cluster.
+- Brings a full PaaS to your own Kubernetes cluster with a GitOps way of working (where disired state is reflected as code and automatically synchronised to the cluster), an advanced ingress architecture, policy management, multi-tenancy and developer self-service.
+The only thing you'll need to do is deploy your application and Otomi will do the rest.

+- Allows you to turn any Kubernetes cluster into a full platform without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.

+- Removes the burden of building and maintaining your internal platform, lowers the burden on operations, and empowers developers to focus on application deployment and management only.

 ## About the workshop